manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 +-----------+---------------------------+-----------------------------------------+

-:sup:`[1]` RT kill -  documents that gets REPLACEd.
-Gets cleared when RAM chunk is dumped as disk chunk.
+:sup:`[1]` RT kill -  documents that are REPLACEd get cleared when the RAM chunk is dumped as a disk chunk.

-:sup:`[2]` RAM chunk copy - created when RAM chunk is flushed to disk.
-Cleared when RAM chunk is dumped as disk chunk.
+:sup:`[2]` RAM chunk copy - created when the RAM chunk is flushed to disk.
+Cleared when the RAM chunk is dumped as a disk chunk.

 .. _index_files_access: